mlange-42/git-graph/README.md

 ## Missing features / TODOs

-* Custom formatting of commit information as with `git log --format=...`
 * Commit information in SVG output
 * More pre-defined branching models
 * Better branch sorting into visual columns